Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 to chop up a zone into smaller categories if they feel they are too large (i.e. a north and south side of a long path.)

-There is no set size for a zone—they can be as large or small as needed.
+There is no set size for a zone—they can be as large or small as is narratively required.

 ### Move